Questions to ask your doctor

-Pain control is important for healing and a smooth recovery.
-The surgical area will be tender after your surgery.
-However, your doctor and care team will manage your pain so you are comfortable and can get the rest you need.
+Pain control is important to healing and a smooth recovery.
+There will be discomfort after your surgery.
+Your doctor will treat your pain so you are comfortable and can get the rest you need.
 Call your doctor if your pain gets worse or changes in any way because it may be a sign of a complication.

 When should I call my doctor?

-It is important to keep your follow-up appointments after a carotid endarterectomy.
-Call your doctor for questions and concerns between appointments.
+It is important to keep your follow-up appointments after eyelid surgery.
+Contact your doctor for questions and concerns between appointments.
 Call your doctor right away or seek immediate medical care if you have:

 - Breathing problems, such as shortness of breath, difficulty breathing, labored breathing, or wheezing

-- Change in alertness, such as passing out, dizziness, unresponsiveness, or confusion
+- Change in alertness, such as passing out, unresponsiveness, or confusion

 - Chest pain, chest tightness, chest pressure, or palpitations

 - Fever.
-A low-grade fever (lower than 101 degrees Fahrenheit) is common for a couple of days after surgery and not necessarily a sign of a surgical infection.
+A low-grade fever (lower than 101 degrees Fahrenheit) is common for a couple of days after surgery.
+It is not necessarily a sign of a surgical infection.
 However, you should follow your doctor's specific instructions about when to call for a fever.